e3w2q/Pangaea-keyboard/build_guide_en.md

 * The vertical rectangles at the left and right ends are defined as Pinky Modules.
 * The lower arc-shaped one is defined as Thumb Module.
 * The plate with an open slit between them is defined as Bridge Plate.

-In addition, the modules are connected by cables to transmit electrical signals between them.
+* In addition, the modules are connected by cables to transmit electrical signals between modules.

 <img src="images/DSCF8428.jpg" style="zoom:60%;">

 ### Configuration options

 The Pangaea keyboard has a variety of optional features.
 This build guide describes the assembly procedure for a standard configuration.
 *note: For more information on optional features, please refer to [Optional features](#optional-features)

 The standard configuration described in this build guide is as follows,

-* [x] Use MX compatible switches-
+* [x] Use Cherry MX compatible switches
 * [x] Use switch sockets
 * [x] Use through-hole diodes
-* [x] LEDs (optional)
+* [x] Use LEDs (optional)
-* [x] Rotary encoder (optional)
+* [x] Use rotary encoder (optional)
-* [x] ProMicro soldered directly to PCB with pin headers
+* [x] Solder ProMicro directly to PCB with the pin headers
-* [x] Use a vertically orientedreset switch
+* [x] Use a vertical (normal) reset switch
-* [x] Use pre-built VIA-compatible firmware
+* [x] Use the pre-built VIA-compatible firmware
-* [x] Use five thumb keys
+* [x] Use five thumb keys for both hands
-* [x] Do not separate the number line, rotary encoder, expansion keys, or ProMicro section.
+* [x] Do not separate the number line, rotary encoder, expansion keys, and ProMicro section
+* [x] No other modifications

-* note: If you choose an option that differs from the standard configuration, please read the assembly instructions properly before proceeding.
+*note: If you choose an option that differs from the standard configuration, please read the assembly instructions properly before proceeding.

 ### Required parts